cdjq/DFRobot_H3LIS/python/raspberrypi/README.md

   enable_int_event(self,source,event)

   '''
-    @brief Check whether the interrupt event'source' is generated in interrupt 1
+    @brief Check whether the interrupt event'event' is generated in interrupt 1
-    @param source:Interrupt event
+    @param event:Interrupt event
                   X_LOWTHAN_TH = 0 <The acceleration in the x direction is less than the threshold>
                   X_HIGHERTHAN_TH  = 1<The acceleration in the x direction is greater than the threshold>
                   Y_LOWTHAN_TH = 2<The acceleration in the y direction is less than the threshold>